toolmaker-berlin/JupyterLab-SkipTraceBack/README.md

 ![Demo](screenshot.png?raw=true "Screenshot")

 <br>
 I switch from Jupyter Notebook to JupyterLAB 2.11.
-Everthing looks nice.
+Everything looks nice.
-But I really miss the "skip traceback"-Option from the classic notebook system.
+But I really miss the "skip traceback"-option from the classic notebook system.
 I dosn't find any solution, so I try to write one.

 This is my first program since I switched to (learning) python.
-My profession is programming in Assembler/C (x86, 68k, Z80, 6502, PIC etc.) and for my interest only, I am a "toolmaker", writing assembler, disassembler, helperfunctions etc.
+My profession is programming in Assembler/C (x86, 68k, Z80, 6502, PIC etc.) and for my personal interest only, I am a "toolmaker", writing assembler, disassembler, helperfunctions etc.

 <br>
 I'm inspired by informations found on this sites: